 To clarify things out, online shopping without CVV code is generally not possible but can only be possible in some situations.

-You can shop online without CVV code if your card issuer lets you shop online without CVV code or if you're shopping at a merchant that doesn't require a CVV code to process your payment.
+For example, you can shop online without CVV code if your card issuer lets you shop online without CVV code or if you're shopping at a merchant that doesn't require a CVV code to process your payment.

 Generally, it is entirely up to the merchants to determine whether or not to use CVV codes for payments.